 It’s cheaper to eat Burmese food but if you fancy something different we found the Thai food to be of a generally decent standard and still pretty cheap.

 We enjoyed meals at Shwe moe in Nyaung U (although it can get very busy) and Sharkys on the road to Old Bagan, where the ice cream is amazing!
-When it comes to food and drink, we didn’t find this exactly a highlight of the things to do in Bagan, but there’s plenty of eateries to get you by, whatever your tastes.
+When it comes to food and drink, we didn’t find this exactly a highlight of the things to do in Bagan, but there’s plenty of eateries to get you by, especially in the evenings – whatever your tastes.

 We found it quite tricky to find up to date resources to help plan our 3 days in Bagan – but these blogs and sites really helped us out.
 We just found that most blogs are pre-earthquake so don’t take account of Temple damage and closures etc. Overall, our 3 days here were packed with amazing things to do, and it was one of the highlights of our 2 weeks in Myanmar.